 (11) Human Development

-Like climate change, the impact of human population growth in the Columbia Basin is widely recognized, but is rarely incorporated into fish and wildlife planning.
+Like climate change, the impact of human population growth in the Columbia Basin is widely recognized (ISAB, 2007-3; ISAB, 2011-4), but is rarely incorporated into fish and wildlife planning.
 The human population of the Columbia Basin is increasing rapidly, a trend that is expected to continue.
 This increase is largely concentrated in and around urban areas, but affects non-urban areas as well, through recreation, housing, and changing land uses.
 At the same time, the economy of the region is shifting, with the potential for both positive and negative impacts on fish and wildlife and their habitats.
 The Council’s program and the NOAA Fisheries restoration plans do not include consideration of human population trends.
-The fish and wildlife program mitigates human impacts on fish, wildlife, and their habitats, and it is important to consider demographic and economic trends and their potential impacts on efforts to restore and recover fish and wildlife resources.
+The fish and wildlife program mitigates human impacts, related to the development and operation of the hydrosystem, on fish, wildlife, and their habitats, and it is important to consider demographic and economic trends and their potential impacts on efforts to restore and recover fish and wildlife resources.

-Critical Uncertainties:
+Critical Uncertainties: [note: once a compilation of recent uncertainties is completed, we will assess if new questions are needed for the below section – input from the region and ISAB will inform whether others need to be added and whether any can be considered addressed and thus removed]

 1. What changes in human population density, distribution, and economic activity are expected over the next 20 years?
 50 years?